- Submit your application online.

 Statement of Intent

 In the application portal, you will be given the opportunity to upload a Statement of Interest describing why you choose to pursue graduate studies at UBC and in which area of research you want to concentrate your work.
 This statement should not be longer than 500 words.
 For more information, click here.

 The most important first steps in applying for admission to our graduate program is finding and approaching a potential supervisor in the department.
 This gives you an opportunity to discuss the research you are interested in completing as a graduate student.
-Every applicant to the graduate program must have confirmation from a potential supervisor that they are willing, in principle, to take on the student as a new supervisee.
-This does not constitute a promise from the supervisor that the student will be admitted, since admissions decisions are made by the Graduate Committee; it only serves as an indication that the potential supervisor is willing in principle to supervise a new, incoming student.
-If there is no confirmed potential supervisor, the Graduate Committee will not review the application.
+Every applicant to the graduate program should, in principle, contact a potential supervisor to confirm that they are interested in reviewing the application.
+This does not constitute a promise from the supervisor that the student will be admitted, since admissions decisions are made by the Graduate Committee; it only serves as an indication that the potential supervisor is willing to consider supervising a new, incoming student.
 If you have a look on the Geography website via the People page) you will find a comprehensive list of the current faculty and their research interests.
 Please note, “Instructors” do not supervise grad students.
 There is a space in the application form for you to list your preferred supervisors.

 Supporting Document Checklist